 Do you really need more stuff for toddlers?

-As a parent of a young toddler, what I needed to get through the day completely changed from when Carl was a baby.
-It was especially easy when I was breastfeeding and all I really needed was myself and some diapers/wipes.
-Before Carl, I remember being out at restaurants and stores looking at parents toting along all of this “stuff,” thinking, do you really need all of that?
+Before my boys were toddlers, I remember being out at restaurants and stores looking at parents toting along all of this “stuff,” thinking, do you really need all of that?
 I had no idea what I was in for (and I was also a totally judgmental pre-Mom).

-Now, not everything I use is really necessary, but it sure makes life a lot easier.
+Do you really need all of that stuff?
+No, probably not.
+Not everything I used is really necessary, but it sure makes life a lot easier.

 Now, my list may not work for everyone and I am sure you are thinking, “why do you need that” or “how in the world is ____ not on your list.”
 For the latter, please let me know what I am missing.
 As a Mom, I know there are always things I haven’t discovered yet.
 I would LOVE to hear your lists and will be glad to link to them from my post.

 I don’t know about you, but I love learning about anything that can help make life easier with my little guys.
 And as I have learned after life with two kids, not everything we needed for Carl, we need for Jack.
 Since every toddler’s needs are different, what works for you may not do much for someone else.

 So may I present to you, my “how the hell I survive the day and going into public with a wiggly, little, loud toddler so that I don’t go crazy and we don’t get banished from stores and restaurants forever list” aka The Toddler Survival List.

 As an Amazon Associate, I earn from qualifying purchases.
 I am also an affiliate for the HP ink program.
 Click here to read more.